moateff/MIPS-Processor-Integrated-with-Cache-System/README.md

 ## Project Structure

 - `src/`: Contains the Verilog files for the MIPS processor and cache system design.
-- `testbenches/`: Contains testbenches for validating the cache functionality and processor integration.
+- `testbench/`: Contains testbenches for validating the cache functionality and processor integration.
-- `simulations/`: Results from the simulations showing the cache performance.
+- `sim/`: Results from the simulations showing the cache performance.
-- `programs/`: Simple MIPS assembly programs used to test and verify the cache system.
+- `program/`: Simple MIPS assembly program used to test and verify the cache system.

 ## Requirements